swcarpentry/training-course/_submissions/round-08/3/2014-02-26-build-confidence-with-domain-familiarity.md

 </p>

 <p dir="ltr">
-  In the few occasions that I have asked people about their motivation, I find their curiosity is a misguided. &#8220;I&#8217;m interested to what what kind of features Python has&#8221;, as in it has a fixed set of buttons on the user interface.
+  In the few occasions that I have asked people about their motivation, I find their curiosity is a misguided.
+"I'm interested to what what kind of features Python has", as in it has a fixed set of buttons on the user interface.
 The person has only served as a passive witness to technology, not actively participating in it.
 </p>

 <p dir="ltr">